An Invitation into Deep Listening, Ancestral Connection, and the Quiet Darkening of the Year

 Space is limited · Registration required

-You’ll learn appropriate behavior around horses to ensure both your safety and theirs.
+Safety & Support: You’ll learn appropriate behavior around horses to ensure both your safety and theirs.
 All interactions are facilitated with care and supported by experienced guides.
 If you feel unsure or carry past fears, you are welcome to observe from beyond the gate.
 We honor where you are, and we walk gently together.

 A few days before the gathering, you will receive an email with detailed directions, what to bring, and what to wear.
 All participants are required to sign a liability waiver for High Hopes Therapeutic Riding Center.